threefoldtecharchive/0-stor/client/README.md

 In this example, when we store the data, the data will be processed as follow: plain data -> compress -> encrypt -> distribution/erasure encoding (which send to 0-stor server and write metadata)

-When we get the data from 0-stor, the reverse process will happen: distribution/erasure decoding (which reads metadata & Get data from 0-stor) -> decrypt -> decompress -> plain data.
+When we get the data from 0-db server, the reverse process will happen: distribution/erasure decoding (which reads metadata & Get data from 0-stor) -> decrypt -> decompress -> plain data.

 To run this example, you need to run:
-- 0-stor no-auth server at port 12345
+- 0-db server at port 12345
-- 0-stor no-auth server at port 12346
+- 0-db server at port 12346
-- 0-stor no-auth server at port 12347
+- 0-db server at port 12347
 - etcd server at port 2379

 Than you can run the example as follows: